-The Engineering Learning Community offers social and academic support for students while also providing an opportunity to engage in career-focused experiential learning activities.
-These opportunities allow students to make connections with engineering professionals in their first semester and see the innovative work they are doing in the field.
+The Engineering Learning Community members engage in career-focused experiential learning activities.
+These opportunities allow students to make connections with engineering professionals in their first year and see the innovative work they are doing in the field.

-The Global Citizens Learning Community is a program for first-year students transitioning from high school to college who are interested in global citizenry and want to actively engage with the world community.
-Students will take courses and participate in activities together that incorporate knowledge of other parts of the world as well as a recognition of global interconnectedness.
+The Global Citizens Learning Community is for students who want to actively engage with the world community.
+Students take courses and participate in activities together that incorporate knowledge of other parts of the world as well as a recognition of global interconnectedness.